Hindrik1997/Vulkano-Engine/README.md

 # Vulkano-Engine
-A simple game engine written in C++ built around the Vulkan API
+A simple test game engine written in C++ built around the Vulkan API, just for screwing around.
+But feel free to look at my code!